Mitchell Lattof | June 9, 2020 | Car Accidents

 - Don’t discuss your injuries.
 The nature of your injuries could change.
 Only a doctor can determine the extent of your injuries and offer a prognosis going forward.

 - Don’t sign any documents.
 Once you sign any type of agreement, it can be extremely difficult to change it.
 Don’t sign your name to anything without talking to an attorney first.

 Insurance adjusters are experienced at getting the most damaging information possible about you.
 Most accident victims have little experience with this, and even those who are careful can be taken advantage of.

 Victims need an advocate on their side—a personal injury lawyer who can help ensure your rights are protected.
-Insurance adjusters may try to rush you into accepting a settlement, but this compensation may play a vital role to your future physical, emotional, and financial health.
+Insurance adjusters may try to rush you into accepting a settlement, but this compensation may play a vital role in your future physical, emotional, and financial health.
 Seek the advice of a lawyer who understands your situation and can help you obtain the best possible outcome.

-At Latoff & Latoff, our legal team has helped many accident victims successfully negotiate with insurance companies.
+At Latoff & Latoff, P.C., our legal team has helped many accident victims successfully negotiate with insurance companies.
 Call our Mobile office today, or take a moment to fill out the contact form on this page to get started.